sumitborhade/Spark/README.md

 <ol>

 ## Spark supports
 1. Batch processing (Scheduled job)
 2. Stream processing (Kafka integration)

+## Spark Cluster Managers
+1. Local
+2. Yarn
+3. Mesos
+4. Kubernetes
+5. Standalone

+## Spark Processing Model
+It works on master slave principles.
+Every application has one master and 0 or more executors.
+Work is distributed between the executors, who process and returns the results to master.